realworldocaml/book/en/maps-and-hashtables.md

 hands on the comparison function somehow.
-For this reason, modules like `String` contain a `Map` sub-module that have values like `String.Map.empty` and `String.Map.of_alist` that are specialized to strings, and this have access to a string comparison function.
-Such a `Map` sub-module is included in any module that satisfies the `Comparable.S` interface from Core.
+For this reason, modules like `String` contain a `Map` sub-module that have values like `String.Map.empty` and `String.Map.of_alist` that are specialized to strings, and thus have access to a string comparison function.
+Such a `Map` sub-module is included in every module that satisfies the `Comparable.S` interface from Core.

 ### Creating maps with comparators

-The specialized `Map` sub-module is convenient, but you don't necessarily need to use it to create a `Map.t`.
+The specialized `Map` sub-module is convenient, but it's not the only way of creating a `Map.t`.
 The information required to compare values of a given type is wrapped up in a value called a _comparator_, that can be used to create maps using the `Map` module directly.

 ```ocaml
 # let digit_map = Map.of_alist_exn digit_alist